Fath-Ali Khan Afshar: Biography

 However, Fath-Ali Khan and his Afshar troops were soon ambushed at the narrow Kamarej pass by a combined force of Zand, Dashtestani and Khesht musketeers.
 This resulted in the defeat and flight of the Afshar forces.
 The survivors fled to Shiraz, which Azad Khan was forced to abandon ten days later.
 On 29 November 1754, Karim Khan arrived to Shiraz.
 During the next spring, Fath-Ali Khan was defeated by Mohammad Khan, who had reunited with Karim Khan.
 Azad Khan soon clashed with Mohammad Hasan Khan Qajar, who was re-establishing his control over Mazandaran and Gilan.
-In August 1756, Azad Khan chased after a retreating Qajar force to the coast of the Caspian sea.
+In August 1756, Azad Khan chased after a retreating Qajar force to the coast of the Caspian Sea.
 During the winter, he was defeated by a Qajar surprise, which led to his withdrawal to Azerbaijan.
 Tabriz soon fell to the Qajars, and Urmia surrendered in June 1757.
 Azad Khan fled to Baghdad, while Fath-Ali Khan was persuaded to join the Qajars.

 In the spring of 1760, Karim Khan launched an aggressive campaign into Azerbaijan.
 He briefly occupied Maragheh, but his soldiers were too lightly-equipped to capture Tabriz, which was well protected by Fath-Ali Khan.
 Karim Khan thus went back to Tehran before the season changed.
 In the summer of 1760, Azad Khan attempted to reassert his authority in Azerbaijan, but he was defeated by his former allies, including Fath-Ali Khan.
+In the spring or summer of 1761, Fath-Ali Khan besieged Shusha in Karabakh.
+Its ruler, Panah Ali Khan made him lift the siege by giving his son Ibrahim Khalil Khan as hostage.

 In the summer of 1762, Karim Khan marched another expedition into Azerbaijan, where he repelled an attack led by Fath-Ali Khan, who fled to Urmia.
 A few weeks later, Karim Khan besieged Urmia, which eventually fell in February 1763.
 This marked the downfall of Fath-Ali Khan's confederation.
 Karim Khan now controlled all of Iran, with the exception of Afsharid-ruled Khorasan.
 Karim Khan later had Fath-Ali Khan executed, in July 1764 near Isfahan.
 This may have been done due to Fath-Ali Khan's history of oppression and betrayal.